seng499-company2/front-end/README.md

 ### Other useful links for development

-You will also find these in the relevant files in the demo branch.
+You will also find these in the relevant files in the [tutorial branch](https://github.com/seng499-company2/front-end/tree/tutorial).

 - https://chakra-ui.com/docs/styled-system/theming/customize-theme
 - https://nextjs.org/docs/basic-features/pages